+Check out the red-coloured rocks that were formed 200 million years ago.
 Maori folklore tells two stories relating to the colour of the rocks.
 In one, Kupe - the famous Polynesian explorer - was gathering paua (shellfish) here when one clamped his hand.
 He bled and stained the rocks red.
 In the other story, the red is the blood of Kupe's daughters.
 Fearing for their father's safety on a long voyage, they gashed themselves in grief over his absence.

-The coastal walk continues on to Sinclair Head, where there is a New Zealand fur seal colony.
+Continue on to Sinclair Head, where there is a New Zealand fur seal colony.
 From May to October the colony is populated by bachelor males who were unsuccessful in their attempts to win the rank of breeding male in the colonies of the South Island.
 The absence of female seals and their young means this colony is less aggressive than some.
 However, seals are affected by stress and people are asked to keep a reasonable distance from the young males.

 There are a number of historic places on the walk and further around coast, with some excellent views from gun emplacements and lookouts built during the major wars of 1900s.